Designing Culturally Aligned AI Systems For Social Good in Non-Western Contexts: Methods

 \subsection{Semi-structured Interviews}

-After shortlisting the projects, we contacted key contributors for each project through a combination of cold emails and personal networks to serve as the key informants.
-For each project, we sought to interview (i) a lead AI developer substantially involved in building the tool, and (ii) a domain expert instrumental in deployment, liaising among field staff, end users, and technologists.
-AI developers and domain experts were chosen as informants because their complementary expertise—technical design and practical deployment—offers a comprehensive understanding of each project.
+After shortlisting the projects, using a combination of cold emails and our personal network, we contacted AI developers and domain experts working on these projects to serve as our primary informants.
+These two groups were selected because their complementary expertise in technical design and on-the-field implementation provide a comprehensive understanding of the challenges these projects experience when deployed on-the-ground.

-With the exception of two cases, most projects were cross organizational collaborations, where the AI developer was affiliated with a technology company and the domain expert represented a non-governmental organization (NGO) responsible for deploying the tool on the ground, often in partnership with government agencies and other field organizations.
-Two organizations, however, had sufficient in-house capacity to develop AI technologies given the long duration and scale of their operations.
-In total, we conducted interviews with \textbf{17 participants} spanning these roles and domains.
+\parabold{AI developers} We define AI developers as technologists directly responsible for building the AI components of the tool.
+Their work included integrating existing models and pipelines and, when necessary, fine-tuning or training new models.
+Often in these projects, small development teams took on multiple responsibilities, including both system engineering and AI development.

+\parabold{Domain experts} We define domain experts as practitioners who worked closely with field staff, end users, and AI developers to ensure that the tool meet on-the-ground needs.
+Their responsibilities included communicating user requirements to the technical teams, coordinating deployment logistics, and monitoring how the system operated in local contexts and impacted on-the-ground workflows.

+We conducted interviews between June and July 2025 with \textbf{17 participants} (10 AI Developers and 7 Domain Experts) across different projects.
 Interviews were semi-structured, lasting between 60 and 90 minutes, and conducted either via Zoom or in person (see Appendix \ref{appendix:ai-dev-interview-protocol} \& \ref{appendix:domain-expert-interview-protocol} for interview protocols).
 All participants provided informed consent and were assured that they could withdraw at any point.
 With explicit permission, interview sessions were audio-recorded and subsequently transcribed using the Whisper STT model, followed by manual cleaning to ensure accuracy.